MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/mrsdeploy/mrsdeploy-package.md

 ## How to use mrsdeploy

-**The `mrsdeploy` package can only be used once Microsoft R Server has been configured to operationalize analytics**.
+**the mrsdeploy package can only be used once Microsoft R Server has been configured to operationalize analytics**.
 For more information, see [Configuring R Server to operationalize analytics](../../install/operationalize-r-server-one-box-config.md).

-+ On R Client, the `mrsdeploy` package is installed **and loaded** automatically.
++ On R Client, the mrsdeploy package is installed **and loaded** automatically.
 You can start a remote session on an operationalized R Server instance once the remote login succeeds.

-+ On R Server, the `mrsdeploy` package is installed, **but not loaded**.
++ On R Server, the mrsdeploy package is installed, **but not loaded**.
 Therefore, you'll have to load it before using any  `mrsdeploy` functions.
 At the R prompt in the R Server session, type `library(mrsdeploy)` to load the package.

 For a list of all `mrsdeploy` functions, including those for remote execution, see [mrsdeploy Functions](mrsdeploy-package.md).

 ## Authentication functions and creating remote sessions

-To use the functions in the `mrsdeploy` package, you must log into R Server as an authenticated user.
+To use the functions in the mrsdeploy package, you must log into R Server as an authenticated user.
 And if using the remote execution functionality, you can also create a remote R session upon login.

 Learn more about these functions and their arguments in the article "[Connecting to R Server to use mrsdeploy](../../operationalize/how-to-connect-log-in-with-mrsdeploy.md)".